NorthCountrySuites/NorthCountrySuites.github.io/README.md

 </table>

+## PARKING

-PARKING: Ample free parking on the property.
+Ample free parking on the property.
 Double wide driveway is long enough to store your truck and trailer.

+## EXTRAS

-EXTRAS: Iron and ironing board as well as hair dryer available.
+Iron and ironing board as well as hair dryer available.

 ## House floorplan